You are currently viewing How to become a digital nomad to travel full-time

 Being a nomad also allows you to travel more slowly and therefore get even better prices.

-You can easily find nice apartments here for $30/night, which is not among the lowest in the world at all, but still isn’t too expensive… but when renting by the month, there are many in the $300/month range, so about $10/night!
+You could easily find nice apartments here for $30/night, which is not among the lowest in the world at all, but still isn’t too expensive… but when renting by the month, there are many in the $300/month range, so about $10/night!

 Besides saving a lot of money, traveling slowly allows you to really discover a place and get to know people; locals and other nomads.